Find out why and how to apply for permissions under the UK Capital Requirements Regulation (CRR).

 We will grant firms a regulatory permission when we decide that conditions are met and will issue a written notice to you.

 When seeking to apply discretions provided for in the UK CRR, dual-regulated firms should apply to the PRA.

 We acknowledge all applications when we receive them.

 We may ask you for more information to support our decision.
 We will try to process your application as quickly as possible and to meet any relevant dates you notify us of.
 This may not be possible for complex applications.
 Please apply in enough time to help us with this.

-We do not automatically grant applications.
+We do not automatically approve applications.
 We assess the merits of each application.
-If we decide to grant the application, we may attach conditions or requirements.
+If we decide to approve the application, we may attach conditions or requirements.

-We publish most in full.
+We publish most approved UK CRR permissions in full.
 Some permissions are published in abridged form at the firm’s request, as explained in the application.

 Application fees are only required for specific UK CRR permissions.
 Check our Handbook for guidance.

 You should include the required fee as set out in the FEES manual of the Handbook when submitting these types of applications.